The Storytelling School

 $25.00Add a review

-Nancy Mellon's newest book is pure joy.
+Nancy Mellon's has written a book that is pure joy.
 Here's a guide from the heart that will inspire you to create times of wonder for the children in your life.
 Step into the magical world of storytelling, light a candle, invite the children to draw near as you share old stories, new stories, family stories that will become beloved treasures for all life.

 Nancy will show you how to create a listening space, use the day's events and rhythms to make stories, transform old stories and make-up new ones, bring family stories to life, learn stories by heart using pictures, inner theater, walk about and build your own rich storycupboard.
 Enjoy this adventuresome book - it will warm your heart and stir your soul.